 Use of funds Where all the raised funds will be used in all stages of the project, from start-up to to construction to management and completion.

 (See source of funds)

 Waterfall of distribution Related to the capital stack, the distribution waterfall allocates capital gains between the preferred, common and general partners.

 (See capital stack)

 Entering the world of private equity can be daunting if you aren’t familiar with the framework and terminology.
 Yet, the balanced investor knows how to assess risks vs returns and chooses the right equity investment that is best suited for their needs.
+Using a Private Equity FAQ Glossary can be the missing link in rounding out your knowledge.
 An investment fund may be just what you are looking for to add to your portfolio wealth, either as a preferred or unlimited partner.

 We hope this Private Equity FAQ Glossary answered your questions.
 For more reading, click the link below.